 These notes will evolve as I hear what other teachers are coming up with and attend the workshops that the school is organizing over the coming weeks.
-I plan to update this document frequently until at least March 31st, so please check back.
+I plan to update this document frequently until the end of the quarter, so please check back.

 On a typical day in the classroom:

 In-person, students and teachers have a massive amount of sensory bandwidth.